 - Organizational Ability: Describe the organization’s ability to address the challenges of working across the cultural barriers identified by this proposal.
 Identify the project leaders qualifications in this area.
 Identify the specific experience of the organization in this area.

 - Outcomes: Describe specifically, the outcomes expected.

 - Replicability: Please describe any plans for replicating your project or sharing your outcomes.

-- Organizational Budgets (or if a public entity – departmental budgets) – for the previous year, and for the current year.
+- Organizational Budgets (or if a public entity – departmental budgets) – for the previous year and for the current year.
 For the previous year, please submit your actual budget expenses and revenue detail.
 For the current year, please submit a year-to-date budget that includes expense and revenue detail, revenue sources, amounts, and what is secured and what is pending.

 - Project Budget – Please include expense and revenue detail.
 Also include revenue sources, amounts, and what is secured and what is pending.

-- Letters of Support: Please include letters of support from at least two (but not more than four) community members and institutions outlining the involvement in your project.
+- Please include letters of support from at least two (but not more than four) community members and institutions outlining the involvement in your project.
 Only letters received as a part of the proposal packet will be considered in the review of your proposal.